 The Board of Directors reported to the Shareholders' Meeting on the activities carried out and endeavoured to ensure that the Shareholders were adequately informed on the key elements so that they could make informed decisions within the competence of the Shareholders' Meeting.
-In this sense, all documents prepared by the Board of Directors and related to the items on the agenda and, in particular, the draft financial statements, the consolidated financial statements and related annexes, including the reports of the Board of Statutory Auditors and the External Audit Firm, were filed, within the terms of the law, at the registered office, published on the Company's website and made available on the "Emarketstorage" storage mechanism.
+In this sense, all documents prepared by the Board of Directors and related to the items on the agenda and, in particular, the draft financial statements, the consolidated financial statements and related annexes, including the reports of the Board of Statutory Auditors and the External Audit Firm, were filed, within the terms of the law, at the registered office, published on the company's website and made available on the "Emarketstorage" storage mechanism.

-It is hereby acknowledged that, in addition to the Chai of the Board of Directors, the Directors (i) Massimo Scagliarini; (ii) Mario Saccone; (iii) Matteo Viola were present at said Shareholders' Meeting.
-The following spoke via audio-visual link: (iv) Marco Scagliarini; (v) Arabella Caporello and (vi) Nadia Buttignol.
+It is hereby acknowledged that, in addition to the Chair of the Board of Directors, the Directors (i) Marco Pacini and (ii) Marco Scagliarini were present at the said Shareholders' Meeting.
+The following spoke via audiovisual link: (iii) Grazia Valentini; (iv) Pietro Cordova, (v) Anna Tanganelli and (vi) Michela Schizzi.

-The Board of Directors did not propose for approval by the Shareholders' Meeting a set of rules governing the orderly and functional conduct of the Shareholders' Meetings, as the Company already has specific Rules for Shareholders' Meetings that were approved by resolution of the Shareholders' Meeting on 14 February 2020 and have been in force since 19 June 2020 (the "Rules for Shareholders' Meetings").
+The Board of Directors did not propose for approval by the Shareholders' Meeting a set of rules governing the orderly and functional conduct of the Shareholders' Meetings, as the company already has specific Rules for Shareholders' Meetings that were approved by resolution of the Shareholders' Meeting on 14 February

+2020 and have been in force since 19 June 2020 (the "Rules for Shareholders' Meetings").